Skip to main content

 Preliminary Maps and Appeal Process

-Langlade County preliminary flood maps were released on April 30, 2024.
-They can be found at, FEMA Map Service Center.
+Monroe County preliminary flood maps were released on October 7, 2025.
+They can be found at FEMA Map Service Center.

 The due process phase includes a 90-day comment and appeal period in which stakeholders have the opportunity to correct errors in the preliminary mapped floodplain if supported by revised engineering analysis.
-The comment and appeal period is open September 13, 2024 to December 12, 2024.
+The comment and appeal period is expected to open sometime in Summer/Fall 2026.

-A local official meeting and public open house was held in-person on May 29, 2024.
-The public open house was from 3-6pm at the Langlade County Fair Multipurpose Building.
-FEMA and DNR staff were available to review the preliminary Flood Insurance Rate Maps with stakeholders and to answer questions.
-Reference materials for the CCO meeting and Public Open House are now available for viewing.
+A local officials meeting was held virtually on January 28, 2026.
+A public open house was held virtually later that same day.
+DNR staff were available to review the preliminary materials with stakeholders and to answer questions.
+Reference materials for the CCO Meeting are now available for viewing.

 Polk County